Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/resource-type.md

 ### Include multiple resource types

-In this example, use the following command to include multiple resource types such as data tests and models in your build process:
+Use the following command to include multiple resource types such as data tests and models in your build process:

 <File name='Usage'>